Tracking Employee Turnover

 HR departments have a lot to gain from workforce analytics.
 Measuring the motivations behind employee turnover can help companies reduce it's high costs.

 HR departments stand to gain a lot by tracking employee turnover.
 Valuable data can be collected and deeper insights drawn to reveal the potential source of the turnover, whether it be job dissatisfaction or other more personal reasons.
 This key HR metric can help companies assess and prioritize changes or adjustments to their culture or practices in order to decrease attrition and ensure retention of employees in the future.
-Ultimately, employee turnover can result in the wasting of resources and training, as well as put a drain on your company’s bottom line.

 What is the Key to Reducing Employee Turnover?

-Talent, or workforce analytics—as it’s called—is the process of accessing data from large sets of people in an organization and analyzing statistics and trends using technology and expertise to make better, more informed decisions through enabled reporting.
-Data collected could focus on employee demographics, performance benchmarkingsuch as project successes or failuresinvestment payoffs or ROI, strategy planning and risk evaluation, all viewed from the angle of talent attrition and retention.
+If you intend to reduce employee turnover, the first step is to take a hard look at the data on your company's turnover trends.
+Talent, or workforce analytics — as it’s called — is the process of accessing data from large sets of people in an organization and analyzing statistics and trends using technology and expertise to make better, more informed decisions through enabled reporting.

-Collect a Wide Range of Data
+How to Track Employee Turnover: Collect a Wide Range of Data

-• Differentiating Voluntary and Involuntary Turnover:
+1. Differentiate Voluntary and Involuntary Turnover

-Voluntary separations are based on a number of personal preferences that should be accounted for.
+Voluntary separations are based on a number of personal prehow ferences that should be accounted for.
 Some of these reasons have to do with a changing business landscape or model, or even revenue which can be thought of as involuntary as well.
 However, it’s the involuntary disciplinary dismissals that have a huge impact on this type of analysis.
 These points of reference can help to determine hiring mistakes or used to adjust procedures accordingly to minimize future terminations.

-• Department or Title of Employee:
+2. Track the Department or Title of Lost Employees

 Labor turnover trends in a particular department or in management roles may reveal that the level of training being offered during employees’ tenure must increase or be augmented to avoid loss of key personnel.

 Breaking data down by familiar EEO considerations like age, race, and gender specifics can prove useful in tracking any leave and departure movement by particular minority groups, median of age range, or even gender.
+High employee turnover in this area is a red flag and could signal increased risks of costly mitigation, should there be any EEO complaints.
+Ageism in the workplace, often overlooked, is a growing risk worth paying attention to.

 Analytics on averages of the length of tenure, or how long an employee stays at the company on average, can also help you better understand HR recruiting and the possible breakdown of employee retention rates.